wilsonmar/wilsonmar.github.io/_posts/2024-01-20-flightsim.md

 The new simulator is built on a new in-house engine named Asobo developed for the game.
 The game features a realistic simulation of the entire Earth using textures and topographical data from Bing Maps.
 The game also features a <strong>dynamic weather system</strong> that simulates real-world weather conditions of each location.

-Xbox X version is praised for its realism and scale, but some criticized its loading times.

 <hr />